yeoman/generator-webapp/docs/README.md

 # Getting Started

-Welcome to the [gulp][gulp] flavor of our web app generator!
+Welcome to the [gulp] flavor of our web app generator!
 If you're not familiar with gulp, we suggest checking out [their docs][gulp-docs].

-If you haven't already, install [yo][yo] and this generator by running:
+If you haven't already, install [yo] and this generator by running:

 ```sh
 $ npm install --global yo generator-gulp-webapp